onomondo/nrf-softsim/README.md

 `nrf_softsim_provision(uint8_t * data, size_t len)` decodes and write the profile to the appropriate places.
 The profile is fetched from Onomondo's API.
 The sample uses UART to transfer it.

-At any time the provisioning status can be queried with `nrf_sofsim_check_provisioned()`.
+At any time the provisioning status can be queried with `nrf_softsim_check_provisioned()`.
 Handy when boothing up as the device can enter a provision mode based on this.

 #### Quick recap